cybozu-go/accurate/docs/subnamespaces.md

     team: foo
 ```

+Accurate only propagates labels/annotations that have been configured in that respect via the `labelKeys` and `annotationKeys` parameters in `config.yaml`.
+This prevents the propagation of labels/annotations that were not meant to do so.

 ### Preparing resources for tenant users

 In almost all cases, a root Namespace should have RoleBinding for a group of tenant users.